My Son With Cerebral Palsy Is Learning to Speak on a Device

 We're working on the device now, so early in life, because I want him to be as independent as possible down the road — and having a voice is a giant part of that.
 He understands everything, can read, do math, and navigate an iPad like an old-school hacker, but no one is going to know these things if he can't find the words to tell them.
 The working world is not going to be swinging open its doors at his approach if he can't prove himself.
 I understand what he needs and wants without him having to say a word, but that's a mom thing, not a boss thing.

 By the time Charlie grows up and leaves the nest, I want him so savvy on this speaking device that it's like watching a young Steve Jobs, maestro at the keys.
 I want the words to come so smoothly that you forget it's a voice on a screen.
 I want him to interrupt you.
 Yes, I do.
 I want his colleagues and supervisors to be unable to ignore his opinion when he offers it.
 Because this kid always has an opinion, and he deserves to be heard.
 The key is to find out how to best let it out.

-And so, on this rainy, Fall afternoon, we sit together on the couch sharing a Costco package of Goldfish and talking about elephants in the sky.
+And so, on that rainy, Fall afternoon, we sat together on the couch sharing a Costco package of Goldfish and talking about elephants in the sky.
 It turns out he had checked out a Disney Dumbo book from the library.
 Perhaps we are farther along than I thought.